Unil-SGC/unil-sgc.github.io/resources.md

 \toc

+## Swiss Geocomputing Centre resources
+### Assets (Logos & more)
+Follow this link [:link: (https://github.com/Unil-SGC/sgc-assets)](https://github.com/Unil-SGC/sgc-assets) to access and download the logo and other assets of the SGC.

 ## Learning resources

 - [Getting Started with Machine Learning](https://wp.unil.ch/dawn/getting-started-with-machine-learning/): a list of resources to help environmental scientists get started with machine learning.
 It included tutorials with codes, literature reviews, textbooks (often including code), and datasets that are already pre-processed for machine learning applications.